k3s-io/k3s/docs/install/ha_embedded.md

 # High Availability with Embedded DB

 >**Notice:**
 K3s has added full support for embedded etcd as of release v1.19.5+k3s1.
-Versions v1.19.1 thru v1.19.4 provide only experimental support for embedded etcd.
+Versions v1.19.1 through v1.19.4 provide only experimental support for embedded etcd.
 Embedded etcd replaced experimental Dqlite in the K3s v1.19.1 release.
 This is a breaking change.
 Please note that upgrades from experimental Dqlite to embedded etcd are not supported.
 If you attempt an upgrade it will not succeed and data will be lost.

 >**Warning:**